akpw/efst/README.md

 ##Full description of CLI Commands
 ###efsm

-    EFSM enables creating new and registering existing EncFS backend stores, to then easily manipulate corresponding ciphertext / plaintext views.
+    EFSM enables creating new and registering existing EncFS backends, to then easily manipulate corresponding ciphertext / plaintext views.
       . action commands:
         .. create       Sets up and register a new EncFS backend along with its related assets